El Nueve: 1997-2002: Azul Televisión

 Spain's Telefónica began moving to buy out Azul.
 Using acquisitions and discussions with the owners of the remaining 50%, Telefónica grew its stake in the network. in 1999, but its preexisting ownership of ratings leader Telefe (channel 11) posed a problem.
 Argentina's Federal Radio and Broadcasting Committee (COMFER) forced Telefónica to sell off its Azul stake.

 2002-present: Canal 9 returns

 On August 20, 2002, Azul Televisión reverted to its original Canal 9 name as both the stake that Prime had sold to JP Morgan and the Telefónica stake were sold to a society headed by the journalist and media businessman Daniel Hadad.
-In January 2007, he sold the network to Mexican investor Remigio Ángel González under his group Albavisión Hadad first sold 80% of it and remained in charge of editorial content for the news programs, then exited the remainder of his stake.
+In January 2007, he sold the network to Mexican investor Remigio Ángel González under his group Albavisión.
+Hadad first sold 80% of it and remained in charge of editorial content for the news programs, then exited the remainder of his stake.

+On November 20, 2020, Grupo Octubre bought 90% of the channel, the remaining 10% was entrusted to Carlos Lorefice Lynch, who remained as president of Telearte.